oescoba2/sagemaker-made-quick_MLOps2025/README.md

 ## Setup Instructions
 ## Creating the IAM user

+We first need an IAM user to give Github and Terraform access to controlling resources on our AWS account.
+It will need pretty broad privileges to be able to provision all of the infrastructure for the lab.

 Go to IAM > Users > Create User
 Give it a name
 <img width="1402" height="446" alt="image" src="https://github.com/user-attachments/assets/11f70b9c-a08b-4b80-b42a-b560ff9c425d" />